 Pronuciation?
 Easy enough.
 Few-she-EE-tum.
 Like arboretum except with fuchsias.
 Though I often just slide the middle vowels together and lengthen them into a single longer one: Few-SHEEE-tum.
 Unless I'm in a classical mood then I say Fooks-see-EE-tum (or Fooks-SEEE-tum).

-This new garden is a work in progress.
-It's a generous 1/15th of an acre with sunny, eastern, southern and western exposures.
-The USDA Climate Zone is 8b, bordering on 9a.
-But the whole region has little in common with the heat and humidity of similar USDA zones in the Eastern and Southern US, especially when it come to the ponderous summer dew points there.
+This new garden has been a work in progress that I've been calling the Evil Master Plan & Garden Makeover.
+It's occupying a generous space of 1/15th of an acre with sunny, eastern, southern and western exposures.
+The USDA Climate Zone is 9a.
+But the whole region has little in common with the heat and humidity of similar USDA zones in the Eastern and Southern US, especially when it comes to the ponderous summer dew points there.
 Zone 6 on the more locally accurate Sunset climate scale is a somewhat better window on Portland's climate, even if it doesn't fully account for the many variables and microclimates within the area. ➤ Sunset Zones.

 According to the broad brush of the Köppen Climate Classification, Portland is Cfb.
 Which means we're supposed to experience a temperate oceanic type of climate with warm, dry summers and mildly cold, wet winters.
 A sort of Mediterranean experience, if you wish.
 The dry summers in Portland always surprise people, who tend to think of Seattle's weather and the temperate rain forests of the Pacific Northwest.
 It's not.
 Whatever, the classification, Portland is practically a fuchsia paradise.
 Correction, it is a fuchsia paradise.
 Fuchsias love this climate.
 Many are entirely winter hardy here. ➤ Enter the garden.